oracle-livelabs/database-maa/recovery-service/db-custom-auto-backup/db-custom-auto-backup.md

-# Real-time Oracle Database protection with Autonomous Recovery Service
+# Customize automatic backups for the Base Database

 ## Introduction